What is a Fern and Fern Varieties

 Special Care

-New growth happens from the center of a Bird’s Nest Fern, so care should be taken not to wet this sensitive area.
-Bird’s Nest Ferns are naturally epiphytic which means they do not have to be grown in soil - try mounting one to some driftwood!
+New growth happens from the center of a Bird’s Nest Fern, so care should be taken not to get wet in this sensitive area.
+Bird’s Nest Ferns are naturally epiphytic which means they do not have to be grown in soil - try mounting one to some driftwood if you’re feeling adventurous!
 Excessive light and temperatures lower than 70°F can slow the growth of these ferns, so keep them in a warm, medium to low light, humid environment.
-Bird’s Nest Ferns are non toxic!
+Bird’s Nest Ferns are non-toxic!

 Crocodile Fern